 Yes!
 You should update your voter registration each time you move to ensure you receive your ballot at your current address.

 What do I need to register or update my voter registration online?

 You need a Colorado license or ID card OR the last 4 digits of your Social Security Number.

 Is it too late to update my voter registration or register to vote and receive a ballot in the mail?

-You can update your voter registration or register to vote online by Oct.
-31 to receive a ballot in the mail.
-After Oct.
-31, you can visit a Voter Service and Polling Center to register and vote in person or request a ballot.
+You can update your voter registration or register to vote online eight (8) days prior to any election to receive a ballot in the mail.
+After, you can visit a Voter Service and Polling Center to register and vote in person or request a ballot.

 I live in Colorado, but I will be out of state this fall.
 How can I vote in Colorado?

 You can register to vote/ update your voter registration and indicate the address where you’d like your ballot sent.
 This can be an out-of-state address.
-Once your ballot arrives, get it in the mail by October 31st to ensure it is received by 7 p.m. on Election Day – postmarks don’t count!
+Once your ballot arrives, get it in the mail at least eight (8) days prior to any election to ensure it is received by 7 p.m. on Election Day – postmarks don’t count!